innocentemutabazi/CoAchallenge/README.md

 -   HTML: Structured with a container holding multiple article elements, each representing an image.
 -   CSS: Used Flexbox for layout, defined hover effects to transform images and display additional information.
 -   JavaScript: Implemented event delegation for performance whereby I added the event listener on the main container instead of adding it to all of the images, dynamically adding and removing an action button on hover.
+    -  Approach
+        -  Wait for Page Load: The code waits for the entire webpage to load before running.
+This makes sure all elements are ready to interact with.
+        -  Select Gallery: It picks the parent element that has the class .gallery-1.
+        -  Hover Event: When you move your mouse over an image in the gallery, the code checks if the image has an overlay with the class .image-interaction.
+If the overlay is there but doesn't have an action button, it adds one.
+        -  Action Button Addition:  The action button is a simple paragraph with the text "Know More →".
+        -  Leave Event: When you move your mouse away from the image, the code removes the action button from the overlay, keeping the interface clean.
+        -  Event Delegation: Instead of adding event listeners to every single image, the code adds just two listeners to the whole gallery.
+This way, it listens for mouse movements on the entire gallery and decides what to do based on which image you are hovering over.
+This makes the code run faster and use less memory.
 ## Gallery Deployment

 The gallery is deployed and can be accessed at the following URL: [Deployed Gallery](https://jolly-mandazi-a9fb43.netlify.app/)